lupyuen/lupyuen.github.io/src/unicorn3.md

 Yeah the steps for _"Map Virtual Address"_ and _"Enable MMU"_ are extremely cryptic.
 We break them down...

-# Map Virtual Address to Physical Address
+# Level 1 Page Table

 _What's this mystery code from above?_